 The 60s saw Rodgers making fleeting television appearances in The Avengers, The Saint, and playing Scottish romantic interest to Jethro Bodine on American show Beverly Hillbillies.
 In 1968 she won a bigger role in Sammy Davis Jr movie Salt and Pepper.

 Following a stint in New Caledonia, Rodgers moved to New Zealand in 1973 with her family.
-She alternated stints at Auckland's Mercury Theatre with television work: longrunning television soap Close to Home, 1800s goldrush drama Hunter's Gold (which won her a Feltex award), and a half-hour adaptation of Katherine Mansfield short story The Woman at the Store.
+She alternated stints at Auckland's Mercury Theatre with television work: long-running television soap Close to Home, 1800s goldrush drama Hunter's Gold, and a half-hour adaptation of Katherine Mansfield short story The Woman at the Store.
 Rodgers won Feltex awards for the two latter programmes.

 In 1979 Rodgers relocated to Australia.
 Over the next seven years she appeared in a run of Australian TV soap operas and mini-series, including The Sullivans, an award-winning turn on rags to riches convict tale Sara Dane, and 200 plus episodes of soap Sons and Daughters.
 In the longrunning Prisoner, she played pseudo-clairvoyant Zara Moonbeam, who agrees to impersonate the ghost of another characters' daughter.